 Another man of faith learns about the presence of God

 As mentioned earlier, the Theology of Work Bible Commentary indicates that the calling of Moses is similar to the callings of others, including Gideon, Isaiah, Jeremiah, and Ezekiel.

-Here’s a simple math equation that comes straight out of this passage: Zero plus God equals more than enough.
-Through God’s presence, the work would be done through Gideon in spite of his weakness.
+Here’s a simple math equation that comes straight out of both of these passages: Zero plus God equals more than enough.
+Through God’s presence, the work would be done through Moses and Gideon, in spite of their human weaknesses.